 As the name of the category suggests, developmental editing is a more in-depth look at the document as a whole.
 Although editors do check for clarity and structure at this stage as well, they also analyze the content.

-Therefore, what separates this from copyediting or line editing is the fact that editors may also rewrite certain sections or choose to completely omit them.
-This of course, is subject to the policies of every individual editor or editing service.
+Therefore, what separates this from copyediting or line editing is the fact that editors may also suggest that you rework certain sections or choose to completely omit them.
+This, of course, is subject to the policies of every individual editor or editing service.
 However, they do provide valuable feedback for your content, and the editors at this stage are usually experts and knowledgeable in the field.

-Developmental or substantive editing is rather expensive, and must only be considered by people keen to have content level feedback (such as authors, students preparing their thesis)
+Developmental or substantive editing is rather expensive, and must only be considered by people keen to have content level feedback (such as authors and students preparing their thesis)

 Now that you’ve come to understand the different levels of editing, you can begin to imagine the kind of skill, time and effort it’s going to take you to perfect your document.
 And then there’s proofreading to be done after that, which is a whole different area.